NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Sandalwood Fan.md

 **Frequency** once per day

-**Effect** The _sandalwood fan_ casts [[Spells/Speak with Plants|Speak with Plants]] and [[Spells/Translate|Translate]] for Fey and Muan on you.
+**Effect** The _sandalwood fan_ casts [[Speak with Plants|Speak with Plants]] and [[Translate|Translate]] for Fey and Muan on you.
 In addition to conversing with nearby plants, you can also communicate with any living plants you've spoken with in the past using this fan.
 These plants must either be on the same plane as you or on the Plane of Wood.

 * * *